Information on this page is for 2023 coverage. Refer to the 2024 Coverage page for 2024 coverage details.

 You can enroll your eligible spouse/domestic partner and children in the same plans you enroll yourself in.

 Who do I call with questions about benefits or help with filing claims?

 8. Can I receive benefits from more than one plan?

 Yes—in certain limited situations where you are enrolled in multiple plans and have a medical situation that qualifies for benefits under each of those plans.
 For example, if you were to be diagnosed with a qualifying critical illness and subsequently hospitalized, you could be eligible for benefits from both the Critical Illness and Hospital Indemnity plans.
-If you have additional questions about qualifying for or claiming benefits from more than one plan, contact the UC Plus Customer Service Center at (888) 212-7201, Monday through Friday 6:00 a.m. to 5:00 p.m.
+If you have additional questions about qualifying for or claiming benefits from more than one plan, contact Aflac customer service toll-free at (800) 433-3036, Monday through Friday, 6:00 a.m. to 4:00 p.m.
 Pacific.

 Can I enroll if I already have a supplemental health insurance policy

 Yes.
 You may have coverage in another Aflac insurance policy and enroll for coverage in the UC plans.
 If you decide to keep coverage in multiple plans, please carefully consider the benefits and cost of each, and make sure your coverage is appropriate for your needs.
-If you have additional questions, contact the UC Plus Customer Service Center at (888) 212-7201, Monday through Friday 6:00 a.m. to 5:00 p.m.
+If you have additional questions, contact Aflac customer service toll-free at (800) 433-3036, Monday through Friday, 6:00 a.m. to 4:00 p.m.
 Pacific.